 DeltaFosB says, “Remember it and go for it!”

-As the brain recognizes that it needs a rest, it will kick out CREB in an effort to slow things down.
-In essence, DeltaFosB acts like the gas pedal and CREB functions as the brakes.
-It specifically inhibits dopamine and endogenous opioids in an effort to take the joy out of the binging/addictive behavior or substance so that you can give it a rest (Wilson, 2014).
-This numbed pleasure response that is induced by CREB is often identified as desensitization which leads to tolerance - the need of increasingly higher doses to achieve the same effect.
+As the brain recognizes that it needs a rest, it will kick out CREB to slow things down.
+In essence, DeltaFosB acts like the gas pedal, and CREB functions as the brakes.
+It specifically inhibits dopamine and endogenous opioids to take the joy out of the binging/addictive behavior or substance so that you can give it a rest (Wilson, 2014).
+This numbed pleasure response induced by CREB is often identified as desensitization, which leads to tolerance - the need for increasingly higher doses to achieve the same effect.
 Tolerance is a key factor in addiction (Wilson, 2014).

-While CREB can help to perhaps curb less sensational behaviors such as too many portions of a good meal, it has little chance against high valence substances such as cocaine, porn media, and intense game media.
+While CREB can help to perhaps curb less sensational behaviors, such as too many portions of a good meal, it has little chance against high valence substances like cocaine, porn media, and intense game media.
 This leads to what Wilson (2014) calls “nature’s cruel joke.”
 Specifically, CREB’s attempt to suppress dopamine and natural/endogenous opioids is insufficient to shut down the process in highly salient addictions/behaviors in today’s world.
-Therefore, the person’s pleasure response is not sufficiently attenuated, so he/she is driven to more extreme addiction behavior.
+Therefore, the person’s pleasure response is not sufficiently attenuated, so they are driven to more extreme addiction behavior.
 In other words, CREB can lead to tolerance, which can result in more compulsive use and escalation, which is particularly salient in porn addiction.

 CREB says, “Slow it Down!”